Owen Wister: Career

 In 1882, Wister started his writing career with the publication of The New Swiss Family Robinson, which parodied the 1812 novel The Swiss Family Robinson.
-It was well received and Mark Twain wrote a letter to Wister with his praise of the work.
+It was well received, and Mark Twain wrote a letter to Wister praising of the work.

 Wister traveled to the American West to improve his health due to an illness that caused him hallucinations, headaches, and vertigo.
-In 1885, he was a guest of Frank Wolcott, at the VR Ranch near Douglas, Wyoming, and became enchanted with the beauty of the West and the rough characters such as stage coach drivers, gamblers, cowboys, and soldiers he met.
+In 1885, he was a guest of Frank Wolcott at the VR Ranch near Douglas, Wyoming, and became enchanted with the beauty of the West and the rough characters such as stage coach drivers, gamblers, cowboys, and soldiers he met.

 In 1891, Wister began to write fictional stories of western life based on the people he met and the stories he heard.
 He traveled to the West for almost every summer over the next 15 years to gather additional material for his books.
 His most famous work was the 1902 novel The Virginian, a complex mixture of persons, places and events dramatized from experience, word of mouth, and his own imagination.
 The Virginian was a huge success and sold over 200,000 copies in its first year.
 The book is one of the top 50 best selling fictional works, has never been out of print, and has sold over 1.5 million copies.

 The Virginian became a template for future Western literature with characters including the cowboy as hero, the innocent schoolteacher, hostile Native Americans, and devious villain.
 It is widely regarded as the first cowboy novel, though many modern scholars argue that this distinction belongs to Emma Ghent Curtis's The Administratrix, published over ten years earlier.